machinekoder/pickit-docs/docs/documentation/picking/check-collisions-with.rst

 Check collisions with
 ---------------------

 This setting allows you to discard pick frames that would result in collision.
-The pick frames can checked for possible collision with the bin and/or other objects.
+The pick frames can be checked for possible collisions with the bin and/or other objects.

 When collision checking yields that a certain object pose will result in a collision,  the object will be labeled as unpickable and not sent to